Phase I Pediatric Orthodontics – Amityville, NY

 • Personalized, Boutique-Style Orthodontic Care

-Young girl pointing to braces on her lower teeth
+Little girl with braces on her lower set of teeth

 • Their baby teeth have fallen out prematurely.